-This 61-page ebook will show you how to use Twitter to drive real business results, and generate leads.
+This multi-page ebook will show you how to use Facebook to drive real business results for your organization.

 Last, but definitely not least, is this amazing guide from Moz.
 The 12 chapters in this book are filled with valuable information that every marketer absolutely needs to know.
 Bookmark this guide, you'll refer to it more than once.

 Videos About Social Media

 Videos are my second favorite medium to learn, behind books.
-Being able to glean from the brightest minds on any subject like you're face to face is powerful.
+Being able to glean from the brightest minds on any subject as if you're face-to-face is powerful.
 These videos will give you valuable insights, just how to do social media, but you'll get insights into the why and what as well.

-You can't talk about social media without talking about speaker, author, and social expert Gary Vaynerchuk.
+You can't talk about social media without talking about the speaker, author, and social expert Gary Vaynerchuk.
 On the Gary Vee Show, he takes questions from his audience and answers them as only he can.
 If you have a burning question on social media marketing, send it to him.

-If you aren't in love with Ted, you need to check your pulse.
-This is a playlist of videos from Ted Talks on social media.
-There may not be that much actionable advice in these videos.
-But if you want to become an expert on social media, these videos will give you insight into the deeper subject like, "the hidden influence of social networks."
+If you aren't in love with TED, you might want to check your pulse.
+This is a playlist of videos from TED Talks on social media.
+There may not be that much actionable advice in these videos, but if you want to become an expert on social media, these videos will give you insight into the deeper subject like "the hidden influence of social networks."

 If you're really new to social media, and you want to learn through a structured lesson experience, consider Lynda's massive library on social marketing classes.

 Podcasts on Social Media